Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Order"

-Re-exports all named exports from the "effect/Order" module as "Order".
+Re-exports all named exports from the "effect/Order" module as `Order`.

 **Signature**